flaeppe/access-guard/README.md

   --trusted-hosts *.localhost.com
   ```

-  To allow any hostname use:
+  To allow any hostname, use:

   ```
   --trusted-hosts *